Avengers: Age of Ultron: Post-production

 In June 2014, the IMAX Corporation announced that the IMAX release of the film would be converted to IMAX 3D.
-Following the completion of principal photography several more cast members were revealed including Stellan Skarsgård, Anthony Mackie, Idris Elba, and Tom Hiddleston, reprising their roles from previous MCU films.
+Following the completion of principal photography several more cast members were revealed including Stellan Skarsgård as Erik Selvig, Anthony Mackie as Sam Wilson / Falcon, Idris Elba as Heimdall, and Tom Hiddleston as Loki, reprising their roles from previous MCU films.
 However, Hiddleston's scenes did not make the theatrical cut of the film, with Whedon saying what was shot "didn't play" and he did not want the film to feel "overstuffed".
 According to Hiddleston, "In test screenings, audiences had overemphasized Loki's role, so they thought that because I was in it, I was controlling Ultron, and it was actually imbalancing people's expectations."
-Whedon later explained that Elba and Atwell appear in the film because of exploring the psyches of the Avengers from Scarlet Witch's power.
+Whedon later explained that Elba and Atwell appear in the film because of exploring the psyches of the Avengers from Wanda's power.
 In December 2014, Kim's role was revealed as Dr. Helen Cho.
 Additional scenes were scheduled to be filmed in January 2015 at Pinewood Studios.
 In February 2015, Marvel confirmed through promotional material that Serkis portrays Ulysses Klaue in the film.
 In early April 2015, Linda Cardellini and Julie Delpy were confirmed to be part of the film's cast.
 At the same time, Whedon stated that the film would not contain a post-credits scene, which had become customary for MCU films.
 Whedon tried to come up with a post-credit scene but felt that he could not top the "Shawarma scene" in The Avengers, explaining, "It didn't seem to lend itself in the same way, and we wanted to be true to what felt right.
 The first rule of making a sequel is take the best moments and do something else.
 Don't do the Indiana Jones gun trick again differently.
 Just go somewhere else.
 Don't try to hit the same highs, because people will sense it."
 However, Feige clarified, "There will be a tag [shortly after the credits start].
 But there's not a post–post–credit scene."

 In May 2015, Whedon revealed he was in conflict with Marvel executives and the film's editors about certain scenes in the film.
-The executives were not "thrilled" with the scenes at Hawkeye's farm or the dream sequences the Avengers experience because of Scarlet Witch.
+The executives were not "thrilled" with the scenes at Hawkeye's farm or the dream sequences the Avengers experience because of Wanda.
 Also, Whedon had originally shot a much longer scene with Thor and Selvig in the cave but the final version is shorter as test audiences did not respond well to the original cut.
 In the scene, Thor would be possessed by a Norn, a goddess of destiny, while Selvig would quiz her about Thor's hallucination.
 Additionally, Whedon reiterated he had wanted to include Captain Marvel and Spider-Man at the end, but deals for each character (signing of an actress and a deal with Sony Pictures Entertainment, respectively) were not completed in time for their inclusion.